huandu/xstrings/README.md

 [![Build Status](https://travis-ci.org/huandu/xstrings.png?branch=master)](https://travis-ci.org/huandu/xstrings)
 [![GoDoc](https://godoc.org/github.com/huandu/xstrings?status.svg)](https://godoc.org/github.com/huandu/xstrings)

-Go package [xstrings](https://godoc.org/github.com/huandu/xstrings) is a collection of useful string functions, which are built-in or widely used in other languages but absent in Go package [strings](http://golang.org/pkg/strings).
-All functions are well tested.
+Go package [xstrings](https://godoc.org/github.com/huandu/xstrings) is a collection of string functions, which are widely used in other languages but absent in Go package [strings](http://golang.org/pkg/strings).

-Need even more string functions?
-No problem!
+All functions are well tested and carefully tuned for performance.

+## Propose a new function ##

 Please review [contributing guideline](CONTRIBUTING.md) and [create new issue](https://github.com/huandu/xstrings/issues) to state why it should be included.